claudio-unipv/pvcheck/README.md

 #### the special section [.FILE] ####

-The special section [.FILE] should be used together with the special section [.ARGS].
-In the special section [.ARGS], the special argument ".FILE" will be replaced by the name of the temporary file.
-Each [.FILE] directive corresponds to the content to be written to the temporary file.
+The special section [.FILE] shall be used together with the special section [.ARGS].

-example:
+When the special argument ".FILE" is present in the [.ARGS] section, a temporary file is automatically generated and filled with the content of the text in the [.FILE] section.
+The name of the temporary file is passed on the command line of the program under test.

+Example:

 ```
 ...